karadugan/NC-School-Enrollment-/README.md

 ## About the Data
 ### Findings

-The purpose of this repository was to investigate the enrollment differences between the makeup of private and public schools in North Carolina
+The purpose of this repository was to investigate the enrollment differences between the makeup of private and public schools in North Carolina.

 ### The Starting Point: Large Data Set

-The large data set from the Census Bureau, *NCed*, contained estimates and percentages across total enrollment, private school enrollment, and public school enrollment
+The extensive data set from the Census Bureau, *NCed*, contained estimates and percentages across total, private, and public school enrollment.

 ### Analyzing The Large Data: Subsets

-From this larger dataset, a new dataset *Enrolled* was created only showing the percent of the eligible population enrolled in every school age group
+This larger dataset created a new dataset *Enrolled*, only showing the percentage of the eligible population enrolled in every school age group.

-*Enrolled*, as a controlled variable, was collected and placed into a visualization expressed in percent of total eligible population
+*Enrolled*, as a controlled variable, was collected and placed into a visualization expressed in percent of the total eligible population

 ![enrollment-bar-chart](images/TotalEnroll.jpeg)

-Another subset was created, *PrivatePublic*, separating the enrollment rates of school age groups in public and private schools
+Another subset was created, *PrivatePublic*, separating the enrollment rates of school-age groups in public and private schools.

-Then, using the variables *Percent in Public School Estimate* and *Percent in Private School Estimate* the two enrollment rates were separated and compared to each other
+Then, using the variables *Percent in Public School Estimate* and *Percent in Private School Estimate*, the two enrollment rates were separated and compared to each other

 ![enrollment-bar-chart](images/PrivPubBarChart.jpeg)

-## Conclusions
+## Interpretation

-From these subests, we can see that enrollment rates are consistently higher in public schools in the state of North Carolina

-From Kindergarten through Graduate school, there is an average of nearly 75% enrollment in public institutions, and about 25% in private

-The only exception to this is nursery school/preschool Perhaps due to high childcare costs or the ways these instutions are classified, this data point is an outlier as enrollment in public and private schools for children aged 3-5 is nearly even
+The comparison of the private and public schools next to each other allows users to conclude the funding of schools, the advantages and disadvantages of the institutions, and perceptions surrounding the two.

+Additionally, comparing the institution types next to average enrollment rates creates a clear distinction between which option, public or private, is more atypical with their enrollment.

+Any anomalies, including the near 50/50 divide in public and private nursery schools, can also be further explored to explain why outliers may exist.

 ## About the Repository

+English 105 Final Project- Gotzler

-This repository is made and maintained by Kara Dugan, with the intent of clearly outlining the differences between public and private schools for future use discussing the funding allocated to these institutions and the perceptions surrounding them
+This repository is made and maintained by Kara Dugan to clearly outline the differences between public and private schools for future use, discussing the funding allocated to these institutions and the perceptions surrounding them.

-For clear, unedited data, users should refer to the original source for help with interpretation
+For precise, unedited data, users should refer to the source for help with interpretation

 The data can be found using this link [https://data.census.gov/](https://data.census.gov/table/ACSST1Y2022.S1401?q=schools%20in%20north%20carolina)